Magento 1 EOL - Migrate to Magento 2

 I am a Magento 1 merchant.
 What should I do?

 Find what is your current Magento version, this helps you determine where you stand.
 You can find this in the Admin Panel in the footer.

 Use this opportunity to upgrade your e-commerce store as if you would upgrade your normal brick and mortar store periodically.
-In a digital age, where security is of highest relevance, this is not something not to be stashed out but to be assessed immediately.
+In a digital age, where security is of highest relevance, this is not something to be stashed out, but to be assessed immediately.

 Development of the new platform needed for migration can take two or months, so with June 2020 as the finite deadline, be sure to budget sufficient time for the developer team you select to do the work methodically, and not hastily.

 Core Magento Code

 Any Marketplace extensions added on to the core